WeblateOrg/weblate/docs/admin/install.rst

 ++++++++++++++++++++++++

-For the fulltext index (stored in :setting:`DATA_DIR`) it is better not to migrate it, but rather to generate fresh one using :djadmin:`rebuild_index`.
+For the fulltext index (stored in :setting:`DATA_DIR`) it is better not to migrate it, but rather to generate a fresh one using :djadmin:`rebuild_index`.

 Other notes
 +++++++++++